openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 Some users have reported problems where the local router uses the same IP block as that of usb0 config.
 The default configuration for usb0 in `/etc/network/interfaces` uses 192.168.2.15, so if your local router also uses 192.168.2.xx you may not be able to properly connect to your Edison using SSH, and external connectivity may intermittently fail.

 To check which IP address your router is using, you can run `ipconfig` on Windows or `ifconfig` on Mac/Linux.
-If you're getting an address starting with 192.168.2.x, you'll want to edit your Edison's configuration to use a different network for usb0:
+If you're getting an address starting with 192.168.2.x, you'll want to edit your Edison's configuration to use a different subnet for usb0:

 use: `vi /etc/network/interfaces`
 to edit the static usb0 interface address from 192.168.2.15 to another valid private IP, like 192.168.29.29.
 The resulting config should look like: